 First there was the silence, The years and years of silence.
 Then slowly there were a few stories.
 I let it slip that my entire alternative school use to go skinny dipping together.
 That I used to be some kind of radical.
 That I was writing a book.
 Then finally there was the book.
 Red Star Tattoo.
 And now, as though to make up for those years of silence there are so many conversations.
 Conversations about secrets and story telling, revolution and resilience, getting through and moving on.

-I saw this on my walk today and thought about you.
+I saw a statue of an elephant with an easter egg wreath on my walk today and thought about you.
 You were the blonde woman with the radiant smile at the writer’s retreat.
 Your smile, your hair, they were full and sweet and from your hand-knit sweater I can tell you are the kind of woman who brings people homemade bread and vegetables from your garden.
 It is that kind of place, this little island, and you are that kind of woman.